The First Two Years

 Each student and the student’s dissertation advisor must select three examining committee members to be submitted to the Chair & Co-Chair of the Committee on Higher Degrees for approval.

 In accordance with GSAS policy, three signatures are required on the dissertation acceptance certificate; two examiners signing the dissertation acceptance certificate must hold an FAS faculty appointment.
 The Chair & Co-Chair of the Committee on Higher Degrees in Biophysics may serve in the capacity of an FAS appointed signatory.

 The dissertation examination has two components: public seminar and private oral defense.
 In the oral defense, the candidates will be questioned on the subject of the dissertation and its relation to the student’s special field and collateral subjects.
 If the reading committee is unable to agree on its recommendations, the Committee on Higher Degrees in Biophysics will decide the question of the acceptance of the dissertation.

-On completion of all the requirements, the original bound dissertation, with the Dissertation Acceptance Certificate signed by the reading committee, will be submitted electronically and in hard copy to the Office of the Registrar of FAS, for inspection by any member of the Faculty of Arts and Sciences.
+On completion of all the requirements, the original bound dissertation, with the Dissertation Acceptance Certificate signed by the reading committee, will be submitted electronically and on ProQuest ETD to the Office of the Registrar of FAS, for inspection by any member of the Faculty of Arts and Sciences.